1. Home

 • Try to hyperlink several words, rather than only one word.
 This improves visibility of that link.

-1. Click Text in the top right corner
+1. Click Code in the top-right corner.

-2. Copy and paste the following into the spot where your button will appear
+2. Copy and paste the following into the spot where your button will appear.

 <p class="button-kb"><a href="https://www.path.tld">Button Text</a></p>